Shaq, Curry win Oscars for ‘Queen of Basketball’ documentary

 It comes about two months after the death of Harris, who scored the first basket in Olympic women’s basketball history and was the first woman officially drafted by an NBA team.
 Ben Proudfoot directed the short, which educated even some ardent basketball fans on the story of the trailblazer.

-”If there is anyone out there that still doubts whether there’s an audience for female athletes and questions whether their stories are valuable or entertaining or important . let this Academy Award be the answer,” Proudfoot said at the award ceremony in Los Angeles.
+“If there is anyone out there who doubts that there is an audience for female athletes and questions whether their stories are valuable or entertaining or important … let this Academy Award be the answer,” Proudfoot said at the award ceremony in Los Angeles.

 Harris is a member of the Naismith Memorial Basketball Hall of Fame, as is O’Neal.
 But even the four-time NBA champion — widely considered one of the greats in the history of the game — wasn’t familiar with her story.